denodrivers/postgres/docs/README.md

 const users = result.rows; // [{id: 1, name: 'Ca'}, {id: 2, name: 'Jo'}, ...]
 ```

-Don't use TypeScript generics to map these properties, since TypeScript is for
+**Don't use TypeScript generics to map these properties**, this generics only
-documentation purposes only it won't affect the final outcome of the query
+exist at compile time and won't affect the final outcome of the query

 ```ts
 interface User {